elasticio/elasticio.github.io/content/_getting-started/contracts-and-workspaces.md

 ## Limited Workspaces

-The limited workspaces have certain restrictions for integration flows:
+Limited workspaces have certain restrictions for integration flows:

 *   Integration flows in the limited workspaces are restricted by work time.
-Meaning, the **platform automatically stops all active flows after 8 hours** in limited workspaces.
+The **platform automatically stops all active flows after 8 hours** in limited workspaces.
 You can restart the flows afterwards to continue your testing.
 *   If your integration flow contains messages in the processing queues, these messages will be removed when the time is up to stop the flow.

 > We recommend not to use **limited workspaces** for the production purposes.
 Use **full workspaces** instead.

-The limited workspaces are clearly marked in the platform UI:
+The limited workspaces are marked in the platform UI:

 {% include img.html max-width="100%" url="/assets/img/getting-started/contracts-and-workspaces/limited-workspace.png" title="Workspace - Limited" %}

-To change workspace type from **limited** to **full**, contact our support or your tenant administration.
+To change workspace type from **limited** to **full**, contact our support team or your tenant administration.

 ## Related links